Ryanb58/ryanb58.github.io/content/posts/2019-03-13-offset-vs-seek-keyset-pagination.md

 LIMIT 0, 10
 ```

-The query above grabs the first 10 records.
-Similarly, to get the 10 records on page 4 we would execute the following:
+The query above grabs the first ten records.
+Similarly, to get the ten records on page 4 we would execute the following:

 ```SQL
 SELECT id, firstname, lastname, created, updated